eslylescano/addressbook/readme.md

 DB_PASSWORD=root

 If you are running in localhost, leave by default DB_HOST=127.0.0.1; if not, add the ip from the server that you are using.

+Change port to 3306 if you are running in cloud server.

 For DB_DATABASE,DB_USERNAME,DB_PASSWORD change to your own configuration if the you have create a diferent database name, and diferent username and pasword.